Weapons Systems Tuning Group Reunion

 The dominant remit for an RFA was to be able to maintain radio contact with MOD headquarters and with the fleet.
 This required the RFA to carry equipment comparable to a warship and that included the encryption mechanisms associated with those communication systems.
 As a consequence, Tempest testing on completion of all the refit work was an essential task, which again was a service, provided by WSTG and which invariably was carried out in the electronically secure environment of a Royal Dockyard.

-Over the years this comprehensive and exclusive service provided by WSTG came under scrutiny, as did the ownership and administration of the group within MOD – needless to say the service became ‘rationalised’ and some major aspects curtailed.
+comprehensive and exclusive service provided by WSTG came under scrutiny, as did the ownership and administration of the group within MOD – needless to say the service became ‘rationalised’ and some major aspects curtailed.
 Even so, the RFA’s continue in service and the remnants of staff that remain have retained some of the original WSTG capability and so continue with the good work.

 (db) December 2004